-Pat the dough out to about 1/2 inch thick on a piece of parchment paper.
+Pat the dough ball out to about 1/2 inch thick on a piece of parchment paper on your work surface.

 The parchment paper will make your life SO much easier, trust me.

-Stamp out circles of dough using a 2¾-inch biscuit cutter.
+Stamp out circles of dough using a 2¾-inch biscuit cutter or cookie cutter.

 You can also use a special doughnut cutter, or a mason jar or cup turned upside down.